 To remove and destroy undesired individual plants from a planting on the basis of disease infection, not being true-to-type, insect infestation, or other reason.

-nematodes that tunnel partially into roots, their heads entering to establish permanent feeding sites while their bodies remain outside.
+Nematodes that tunnel partially into roots, their heads entering to establish permanent feeding sites while their bodies remain outside.
 The nematode does not move after this.
 (Examples: citrus nematode, Tylenchulus semipenetrans.)

-nematode that tunnel into the roots, establishing permanent feeding sites from which they do not move.
+Nematode that tunnel into the roots, establishing permanent feeding sites from which they do not move.
 They may protrude from roots as they grow.
 (Examples: root-knot, Meloidogyne spp.; and cyst nematodes, Heterodera spp.)